gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-the INIT matches what is listed in the PVALID and there are no additional by the endpoint supported solution in the PVALID, it will reply to the initiator with a PVALID message containing the content of parameter is sent in the INIT-ACK, otherwise it will reply with an ABORT chunk.
+the INIT matches what is listed in the PVALID and there are no additional by the endpoint supported solution in the PVALID, it will reply to the initiator with a PVALID message containing the content of parameter sent in the INIT-ACK, otherwise it will reply with an ABORT chunk.
 ERROR CAUSE will indicate "Failure in Validation" and the SCTP association will be terminated.
 If the association was not aborted the protected association is considered successfully